MathieuGood/temperature_logger/README.md

 This is a script I wrote to log the temperature and humidity data from my Switchbot sensors.

-It is using the Switchbot API to get the data from all the sensors (Outdoor Meter and Hub2) and logging it into a csv file.
+It is using the Switchbot API to get the data from all the sensors (Outdoor Meter and Hub2) and logging it into a csv file every n seconds.

 The CSV file looks like this
 ```csv